udacity/ud406/2.8.02-Solution-AmmoScoreAndLivesHUD/README.md

-# Victory Overlay
+# Heads-Up Display

-Let's add in an overlay to be displayed when GigaGal completes a level!

-First we'll need to add a flag to the `Level` to indicate when GigaGal has reached the exit portal.
-Then we'll need to create a suitably awesome overlay to display.
-A congratulatory message plus a bunch of explosions (fireworks?) sounds good.
-Finally, we need to work out the logic of when and how long to display the overlay, and when to start a new level!

-Check out the TODOs to get started.``````````
+In this exercise, we'll use our overlay infrastructure to draw helpful information, like GigaGal's ammo and lives remaining, and the player's score.
+To do that, we'll also have to start calculating a score.
+Check out the TODOs to get started!